mturro/poem/a_long_division.md

 It, the new year, also brought time to mind.
 Time, which tends to pool at the start of years
-among scraps of thought and holiday fat–
+among scraps of thought and holiday fat.
 Time, evident in the long beard and grease
-stained pajammas that told tales of bacon–
+stained pajammas that told tales of bacon.

 Then time in its own context turned itself
 from the cold now of the new year to a
 faint image caught in a silverless glass.
-My refelection perhaps?
+A refelection perhaps?
 Though not of me
 it was me.
 Connected yet not the same.

-Yes, there in the kitchen, before breakfast,
+Did I, in the kitchen, before breakfast,
 with morning spilling through me note by note,
-I could see some forked version of myself
+manage to catch some fork of myself
-whose thought, while distant, seemed twisted in mine
+whose thought, while distant, still twisted in mine
-like white milk swirling in dark black coffee.
+like white milk swirling in dark black coffee?

-As I was looking forward to the new
+Is this the poet?
+The publisher?
+The
-year here was some version of me perhaps
+rockstar?
+The writer?
+The critic?
+The fool?
-some shadow of the person I used to
+Is this the quantum pilot who through the
-want to be lingering in a soft-boiled
+study of Everett and Blake found a way
-fog of memory and thought and dream like
+to cross dimmensions using nothing but thought?

-a fault in time both present and remote.
+I wondered and the words came back to me.